codetickdev/coddy/README.md

 ## Installation
 #### Via Package Control
-This theme is available in Package Control, so I recommend you to install it through package manager by pressing `Cmd + Shift + P` type `Package Control: Install Package` and search for "Coddy Color Scheme" to get it from Package Control.
+This theme is available in Package Control, so I recommend you to install it through package manager by pressing `Cmd + Shift + P` type `Package Control: Install Package` and search for "Coddy Color Scheme".

 ## Love it?
 We are on the same vibe then!
 You can follow me on Twitter [@codetickdev](http://twitter.com/codetickdev) - let's connect.